 Pupnatska Luka, Korcula, Croatia

 For some of the bluest sea you will ever see in your life, this particular beach is where it’s at!
-Just south of Korcula, there are many small coves and beaches, and this one is certainly one of the best.
-A pebbly beach, it lies blow a thick forest.
+There are many small coves and beaches south of Korcula, which is undoubtedly one of the best.
+A pebbly beach, it lies below a thick forest.
 The pebbles are blinding white, which makes the water look even bluer than it already is.
-The contrast from the green forest also looks amazing in the pictures you will take here.
+The contrast from the green forest also looks impressive in the pictures you will take here.

-This is quite a sheltered spot, so you won’t find many crowds.
+This is quite a sheltered spot so that you won’t find many crowds.
 You could even call it a hidden gem.
 There are a few upmarket restaurants just off the beach, serving delicious salads and seafood dishes.

 Queen’s Beach Nin, Croatia